timer 6 mins

 It wasn’t until I developed ‘clumpy feet’ that I learnt this could be a long-term side effect of treatment.
-ASCO (American Society for Clinical Oncology) state that chemotherapy-induced peripheral neuropathy is a common and often under-recognised symptom,” said Merry-Jennifer Markham, MD and ASCO Spokesperson.
+The American Society for Clinical Oncology (ASCO) state that chemotherapy-induced peripheral neuropathy is a common and often under-recognised symptom,” said Dr Merry-Jennifer Markham.

 When I got neuropathy after cancer treatment, my UK hospital desperately tried to pin this on everything they could think of – I KNEW it was caused by the pills I had taken.
 Eventually, after shoving me around London’s hospitals with suggested causes, a 5-page report from King’s College nailed it to side effects of drugs, and as much as said to my cancer hospital ‘stop mucking her around’.

-Lead study author Kerri M. Winters-Stone, PhD, a research professor at Oregon Health and Science University in Portland, Oregon stated, “While there are no effective treatments for this side effect, rehabilitative exercise programs may preserve physical functioning and mobility in the presence of neuropathy to help prevent falls and resulting injuries.”
+Lead study author Kerri M. Winters-Stone, a research professor at Oregon Health and Science University in Portland stated, “While there are no effective treatments for this side effect, rehabilitative exercise programs may preserve physical functioning and mobility in the presence of neuropathy to help prevent falls and resulting injuries.”

-The authors argue that commonly recommended exercise, such as walking, may be safer for women with CIPN when done on a treadmill with handrails instead of outdoors because their altered gait puts them at increased risk of falling.
+The authors argue that commonly recommended exercise, such as walking, may be safer for women with neuropathy when done on a treadmill with handrails instead of outdoors because their altered gait puts them at increased risk of falling.
 Machine-based resistance training may also not be beneficial because neuropathy does not decrease leg strength.
-Instead, rehabilitation efforts should focus on improving balanceduring upright movement, and specific gait training.
+Instead, rehabilitation efforts should focus on improving balance during upright movement, and specific gait training.

 - If you’re experiencing neuropathy in your feet it’s important to find comfortable fitting shoes and socks.
 You’ll want to buy shoes with a wide edge, ample space around your toes and good arch support.
 Consider wearing diabetic socks which are specifically designed to help with neuropathy in your feet.
 They offer a proper fit, soft material and fewer seams that can reduce the pain and potential injury caused by ill-fitting, uncomfortable socks.
 Proper fitting shoes and socks can help to reduce the pain you’re feeling.